-In 2012, GLAP entered into a legal agreement with the now Department for Levelling Up, Housing and Communities (DLUHC) with regards to sharing the receipts of Greenwich Peninsula land disposals between GLAP, National Lottery and the Department for Levelling Up, Housing and Communities.
-The first 13% of receipts are top-sliced and payable to the National Lottery, specified costs are deducted from the remaining receipts and the resultant net capital receipts are shared 50:50 between GLAP and DLUHC.
+In 2012, GLAP entered into a legal agreement with the now Ministry of Housing, Communities and Local Government (MHCLG) with regards to sharing the receipts of Greenwich Peninsula land disposals between GLAP, National Lottery and MHCLG.
+The first 13% of receipts are top-sliced and payable to the National Lottery, specified costs are deducted from the remaining receipts and the resultant net capital receipts are shared 50:50 between GLAP and MHCLG.